CloudFest

 Role: UI/UX Designer

-With the new norm of social distancing and taking precautions whenever we go out, our lives have changed drastically.
-Big events such as music festivals are being cancelled and meeting new people in person has almost become impossible.
-But as virtual music festivals are replacing in person ones, fans didn’t feel the personal connection with the artist and the people around them.
+Big events such as music festivals have gone virtual, which results in a lack of personal connection with the artist and the crowd.
 Without being in an environment filled with enthusiastic music lovers, a festival doesn’t feel the same.

-I conducted four interviews with people that fit the categories of an avid music festival goer that has tuned into a virtual one in order to better understand the problem space.
+In order to better understand the problem space, I conducted four interviews with people that fit the categories of: an avid music festival goer and someone that has tuned into a virtual festival.
 Some response I got were:

-Through these interviews, I found out that people had a hard time engaging in a virtual music festival because of the lack of a real environment and group settings.
+Through these interviews, there was a reoccurring statement that people had a hard time engaging in a virtual music festival because of the lack of a real environment and group settings.

-From my user interviews, I realized that a lot of them go to music festivals because they enjoy the environment and appreciate the people that they meet there.
+From my user interviews, I realized that a lot of them go to music festivals because they enjoy the environment and appreciate the people that they meet.
 This was why they found it difficult to tune into virtual events.
-By understanding my interviewees, I was able to pinpoint the general target group of my users and create a persona and experience map based off of their pain points, motivations, and behaviours.
+To grasp a better understanding of their pain points, I created a persona and experience map based on the general target group of this project.

 During the early stages of the ideation process, I sketched out a user flow where they can find a festival, create an RSVP, invite friends, and rent out equipment.

-Once the sketches were done, I translated them into low fidelity wireframes with minor changes where it provides a general idea of how the interface may look.
+After the quick user test session with the sketches, I translated them into low fidelity wireframes with minor changes where it provides a general idea of how the interface may look.
 The wireframes were then transformed into prototypes to further test its usability.

 I conducted user tests among five people who considered themselves music enthusiasts and avid music festival goers.
 In order to get an honest opinion about the usability of the app, I had to come up with tasks that would guide the users rather than specifically tell them what the task is.